brendanwang/TipCalculator/README.md

 1. Open the `index.html` file in a web browser.
 2. Enter the total bill amount, the number of people, and optionally, a custom tip percentage.
 3. Click the "Calculate Tip" button to see the results.

-## Customization

-Feel free to customize the styles and functionality according to your preferences.
-You can modify the HTML, CSS, and JavaScript code as needed.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.